-Most men can return to their usual activities immediately after having a DRE.
-There may be a small amount of bleeding from the rectum afterwards if there had previously been hemorrhoids or anal fissures.
-If your doctor finds out any areas of concern during the DRE, he will ask for additional tests to examine them closely.
+Most men can return to their usual activities, immediately after having a DRE.
+There may be a small amount of bleeding from the rectum afterward, if there had previously been hemorrhoids or anal fissures.
+If your doctor finds any areas of concern during the DRE, he will ask for additional tests to examine them closely.

-An additional test for prostate cancer involves testing your blood for prostate-specific antigen (PSA) levels.
+An additional test for prostate cancer involves testing your blood for PSA levels.
 PSA is a protein that helps liquefy semen.
-Some forms of prostate cancer can lower your PSA, although there may be other reasons why you’re PSA levels are off.
+Some forms of prostate cancer can lower your PSA, although there may be other reasons why your PSA levels are off.

 Diagnosis and treatment

-The five-year survival after early prostate cancer diagnosis is nearly 100 percent, and long-term survival at 15 years is more than 90 percent.
-And treatments for prostate cancer are improving every year.
+The five-year survival rate, after early prostate cancer diagnosis, is nearly 100%, and treatments for prostate cancer are improving every year.

-If you are experiencing symptoms of prostate cancer or have other urological concerns, make an appointment with one of the specialists at the USC Institute of Urology at Keck Medicine at USC.
-If you are in the Los Angeles area, schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting http://urology.keckmedicine.org/patient-information/request-an-appointment/.
+If you’re experiencing symptoms of prostate cancer or have other urological concerns, make an appointment with one of the specialists at USC Urology at Keck Medicine.
+If you’re in the Los Angeles area, schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting https://urology.keckmedicine.org/patient-information/request-an-appointment/.